BrownieO/Conlang-notes/Grammar/nouns-verbs.md

 </ul>

 ## Verbal nouns
 To make a noun about a verb, append a tense and a gender.
-E.g. TODO: linguistic term
+E.g.
 <ul>
   <li><span translate="no" lang="es">am</span> + <span translate="no" lang="es">ir</span> + <span translate="no" lang="es">eon</span> = the loving</li>
   <li><span translate="no" lang="es">dog</span> + <span translate="no" lang="es">ir</span> + <span translate="no" lang="es">eon</span> = the dogging</li>